Cluster Policy Examples for Containers

 Verification: After applying this policy, please get into one of the containers in the namespace 'nginx1' (using "kubectl -n nginx1 exec -it nginx-X-... -- bash") and run '/usr/bin/apt'.
 You will see that /usr/bin/apt is blocked.

-Block a specific executable - NotIn operator(csp-not-in-operator-block-process.yaml)
+Block a specific executable - NotIn operator()

 Explanation: The purpose of this policy is to block the execution of '/usr/bin/apt' in all containers present in the cluster except that are in the namespace nginx1.
 For this, we define the 'nginx1' value and operator as 'NotIn' in selector -> matchExpressions and the specific path ('/usr/bin/apt') in process -> matchPaths.
 Also, we put 'Block' as the action of this policy.